sistedes/sistedes.template/README.md

 **Simple!** Just add a copy of `sistedes.cls` to your existing files (next to your main LaTeX file) and change the `\documentclass[...]{llncs}` LaTeX command to `\documentclass{sistedes}` at the beginning of your document.

 Everything should just compile and work out of the box.
+If you get compile errors, double check the packages you load in your project and their options (e.g., `xcolor`).

 ### I use **[Overleaf](https://www.overleaf.com)** and I want to start from scratch